jacobrec/jebs/README.md

+# Jebs
+Jacob's Email and Blog Server.
+For simple websites that just need an email and blog

 ## API
+### Blog posts
     all of these are prepended by blog posts.GET("/post/:id", getPost) // this gets the post by the actual ID posts.GET("/search/tag/:id", getByTag)